jmitch98/SolarSystem/README.txt

 ========== Usage ==========

+Note on running the application: It may take a few moments for anything to appear on the screen.
+The textures from NASA are quite large, and all are loaded in before anything is drawn to the screen.

 * To move pivot the camera around the center of the scene, right-click and move the mouse